USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **soakDayID**    an integer corresponding to the number of days a vehicle has been soaking

-**sourceBin**    sourceBin is an abstraction used to differentiate emission levels within source use types by discriminating characteristics such as weight class, fuel type, emission standard, etc. The categories are independent of the source use types to which they may apply (so a single source bin can represent parts of multiple source use types).
+**sourceBin**    sourceBin is an abstraction used to differentiate emission levels within source use types by discriminating characteristics such as weight class, fuel type, emission standard, etc. The categories are independent of the source use types to which they may apply (so a single source bin can represent parts of multiple source use types)

 **sourceBinDistribution**    The distribution of the total activity within a source use type to source bins used to calculate emissions